 - Skin rashes

 - Biofilm leaving the body through the nose, stool or urine

 This phenomenon was first described by Adolf Jarisch (1860-1902) working in Vienna, Austria, and a few years later by Karl Herxheimer (1861-1942), from Germany.
-Both doctors were dermatologists mainly treating syphilitic lesions of the skin.
+Both doctors were dermatologists, mainly treating syphilitic lesions of the skin.

-They noticed that in response to treatment, several patients developed not only fever, perspiration, night sweats, nausea and vomiting, but their skin lesions became larger and more inflamed before settling down and healing.
+They noticed that in response to treatment, several patients developed not only fever, perspiration, night sweats, nausea, and vomiting, but their skin lesions became larger and more inflamed before settling down and healing.
 Interestingly, they discovered that those patients who had the most extreme reactions healed the best and quickest.

-Ultimately, this is great news because it means that what you are doing is working!
+This is great news because it means that what you are doing is working!

 However, as many of our readers have learned, it doesn’t feel like great news when you’re going through it.
 And sadly, many people who end up going through a Herx reaction, end up quitting just before the finish line.